-- (2) Where an objection has been raised with respect to an application for a licence, the licensing authority shall inform the person objecting to the issuance of a licence of its decision with respect to the objection. - (3) If the decision of a relevant licensing authority is to refuse an application, the authority shall inform the applicant, in writing, of the reasons why the application was refused. - 16.
+- (3) If the decision of a relevant licensing authority is to refuse an application, the authority shall inform the applicant, in writing, of the reasons why the application was refused. - 16.
 (1) A licensing authority that grants an application shall issue to the applicant an original or replacement licence, as the case requires.

-Issuance of
+Issuance of licence.

-- (2) A licence shall be issued under subsection (1)- - (a) when the relevant licensing authority informs the applicant of its decision to grant the license; and - (b) upon the payment of any fee required by the relevant licensing legislation. - (3) A licence issued under this section shall include- - (a) a unique identifier; - (b) name of the licensing authority; - (c) the name of the licensee: - (d) the kind of licence it is: - (e) a reference to the provisions of the relevant licensing legislation; - (f) the authority conferred by the licence; - (g) conditions to which the licence may be subject; - (h) the date on which the licence comes into force: - (i) the date on which the licence expires; and - (j) such other information that the relevant licensing authority may consider appropriate to include. - 17.
+- (2) A licence shall be issued under subsection (1)- - (a) when the relevant licensing authority informs the applicant of its decision to grant the licence; and - (b) upon the payment of any fee required by the relevant licensing legislation. - (3) A licence issued under this section shall include- - (a) a unique identifier; - (b) name of the licensing authority; - (c) the name of the licensee; - (d) the nature of the business to which the licence relates: - (e) a reference to the provisions of the relevant licensing legislation; - (f) the authority conferred by the licence; - (g) conditions to which the licence may be subject; - (h) the date on which the licence comes into force: - (i) the date on which the licence expires; and - (j) such other information that the relevant licensing authority may consider appropriate to include. - 17.
 (1) A licence comes into force on the date on which it is issued or on a date specified on the licence.